 Your shopping cart is empty!

-– Semi-abstract designs as seen in the work of fabric designers like Maija Isola and Marjatta Metsovaara.
+• Semi-abstract art designs as seen in the work of fabric designers like Maija Isola and Marjatta Metsovaara.
 Textiles in this style were especially popular in Finland, where designs tended to be particularly bold and on a very large scale and were produced by companies including Marimekko, Tampella and Finlayson.
 In the UK, Heals and David Whitehead also produced many fabrics in this style, with notable designers including Lucienne Day, Marian Mahler and John Piper.

 We often use these stunning vintage fabrics in exactly the way they were originally intended – as curtains, as tablemats and tablecloths, or as headscarves.
-But our favourite tip is to use them as wall hangings, which emphasises their identity as the works of art they really are and is also a really easy and cost-effective way to introduce a strong Scandi midcentury modern ambience into a room.
+But our favourite tip is to use them as wall hangings, which emphasises their identity as the works of art they really are and is also a really easy and cost-effective way to introduce a strong Scandinavian midcentury modern ambience into a room.